 Our WordPress Plugin makes it easy to add a FormAssembly form to a WordPress blog post or page.
-The plugin is compatible with most versions of WordPress running PHP 5 or above.
+The plugin is compatible with PHP 7 and we keep it up to date with the latest version of WordPress.

 Please refer to the WordPress documentation to learn more about installing or managing plugins.